Haris-Asif11/transformer-video-coding-Part1/README.md

 # How to run

 The project uses the Cityscapes dataset.
-Use main4.py to launch the training loop.
+Use _main.py_ to launch the training loop.
 You don't have to register the Cityscapes dataset, as the train and validation pickle files are already generated from the Cityscapes dataset and provided here.

 Within main.py, you can alter _self.lambda_rate_ (decrease for increased image quality but worse rate).
 You do not need to change the _self.alpha_rate_ as it was set empirically.